 Those Important Ugandan Greetings in Luganda:

-In the morning you just do not say Good morning but how was your night?
-When someone comes back from a days work one will ask, how was your day? and the same in the evening.
+You do not say Good morning in the morning, but how was your night?
+When someone comes back from a day’s work, one will ask, how was your day? and the same in the evening.